WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 }
 ~~~

-As with any kind of capabilities techology, the one defined here
+As with any kind of capabilities technology, the one defined here
 cannot describe arbitrary constraints.
 It cannot express dependencies
 that may arise between audio and video, or between encoding and
 decoding.
 It, in essence, represents each as an OR-of-ANDS construct,